valexa/valta/FULL_SPECIFICATION.md

 The manager can choose to approve or reject the activity with "manager pending" status.
 Upon approval the activity status is updated to completed sending the next notification to the team member:
-[date, time] - [Manager name] has approved activity: [Activity name].
+[date, time] - [Manager name] has approved your activity: [Activity name].

 Upon rejection the activity status is changed to running.
 [date, time] - [Manager name] has sent back your activity: [Activity name].

 Exceptions :

-For p0 activities all notifications start with "P0 - "
+For p0 activities all notifications start with "🔻P0🔻"

 Team Member Onboarding Requirements: